Internship Program by Transparency International Ukraine

 • You will choose the organization’s departments in which you will gradually test the knowledge gained and your potential.
 Our experts will provide you with interesting cases.

-On a voluntary basis
+Internship on a voluntary basis

 Based on your performance in the previous stages, the coordinator will designate one area at TIU or Basel Institute on Governance for your further professional development.